Water out of thin air? It can be done, say scientists - Cyprus Mail

-People living in arid, drought-ridden areas may soon be able to get water straight from a source that’s all around them — the air, American researchers said Thursday.
+People living in arid, drought-ridden areas may soon be able to get water straight from a source that’s all around them — the air, American researchers.

 Scientists have developed a box that can convert low-humidity air into water, producing several litres every 12 hours, they wrote in the journal Science.